reflex-dev/reflex-web/docs/library/chakra/forms/buttongroup.md

 ## Adjusting ButtonGroup Properties

-You can customize the appearance and behavior of the `rx.button_group` component by adjusting its properties.
+You can customize the appearance and behavior of the `rx.chakra.button_group` component by adjusting its properties.
 For instance, you can set `is_attached` prop to `True` to make the buttons appear flushed together: